FormidableLabs/webpack-stats-plugin/README.md

-This plugin will ingest the webpack [stats](https://github.com/webpack/docs/wiki/node.js-api#stats) object, process / tranform the object and write out to a file for further consumption.
+This plugin will ingest the webpack [stats](https://github.com/webpack/docs/wiki/node.js-api#stats) object, process / transform the object and write out to a file for further consumption.

-The most common use case is building a hashed bundle and wanting to programmatically referring to the correct bundle path in your Node.js server.
+The most common use case is building a hashed bundle and wanting to programmatically refer to the correct bundle path in your Node.js server.

 ## Installation